zoerooney/gdi-photoshop-tips-tricks/README.md

 ## Accessing the Course Materials

-1. First, download the zip file of all materials in this repository using the **Download Zip** button on the right side of the screen:
+1. First, download the zip file of all materials in this repository using the **Download Zip** button on the right side of the screen:<br>
 ![Download zip button](/images/download-zip.png)

 2. Open the zip file on your computer.
 In the folder, there is an **/example-files/** folder with example PSD files and extra images.